davidoury/docker-tutorial/README.md

 When you exit the shell the container will stop running and all changes you have made, while using the shell, will vanish.

-The two parameters are required when you are running a shell:
+These two parameters are required when you are running a shell with Docker:

 - `--tty=true` allocates a pseudo-TTY
 - `--interactive` keeps a standard tty open